 After Seljalandsfoss we’ll continue towards another waterfall, perhaps the most impressive of them all, Skogafoss.
 Skogafoss is famous because of the sheer amount of water that pours down right in front of you.
 The water spray here is at its strongest and often results in beautiful rainbows - sometimes doubles or even triples!
 You can admire Skogafoss from the bottom or walk up the 400 steps to get to the top.

-Because we have a professional photographer on tour with us, Krystal will be happy to show you tips of how to get the best shots of these wild natural landscapes.
+Because we have a professional photographer on tour with us, Krystal will be happy to show you tips on how to get the best shots of these wild natural landscapes.

 We’ll continue driving to Reynisfjara black beach where we'll enjoy a simple yet hearty, freshly prepared lunch at a local cafe.
 After lunch, we’ll enjoy free time at this mythical black sand beach, flanked by the Reynisdrangarbasalt cliffs on one side and the wild ocean waves on the other.
 The area, and the beach in particular, are steeped in legends around trolls frozen by the morning sun.
 Look out for the rock formations in the ocean.

-After exploring the area and trying to capture its raw beauty, we’ll drive back towards Reykjavik and stop for an early seasonal dinner at a cozy country hotel located right by a stream and a hot spring.
+After exploring the area and trying to capture its raw beauty, we’ll drive back towards Reykjavik and stop for an early seasonal dinner at a cozy restaurant.

 We’ll arrive back in Reykjavik in the evening, on time to hopefully catch the Auroras in the streets of the city as they are often spotted in October.